dmitrygoryunov2000/DTQ-Portfolio_Management_Course/README.md

-# DTQ Portfolio Construction Workshop: A practitioner's review
+# DTQ Portfolio Construction Workshop: A practitioner's review of the basics

 **Portfolio Construction Workshop by Daniel Barrera and Edgar Alcántara**